12.6 Exam-Day Checklist and Post-Pass License Readiness

 Key Takeaways

-- Rule 219.5 requires PID, valid photo ID, on-time reporting, compliance with proctor instructions, and no written materials or electronic devices in the exam room.
+- Rule 219.5 requires PID, valid photo ID, on-time reporting, compliance with proctor instructions, and bars written materials and electronic devices in the exam room.

-- Rule 219.1 allows three attempts, and all attempts must be completed within 180 days from licensing-course completion.
+- Rule 219.1 allows three attempts, all of which must be completed within 180 days from licensing-course completion.

-- Rule 219.1 requires repeating the basic licensing course after three failures, failure to complete attempts within 180 days, or dismissal for cheating.
+- Rule 219.1 requires repeating the basic licensing course after three failures, failure to finish attempts within 180 days, or dismissal for cheating.

-- If an individual is not appointed within 2 years after successful exam completion, the license is placed inactive.
+- If an individual is not appointed within 2 years after successful exam completion, the license is placed in inactive status.

 From Exam Seat to Appointment Window

 Start with eligibility.
-Rule 219.1 says an examinee must have successfully completed a commission-approved basic licensing course or meet another listed eligibility route, and must continue to meet minimum standards for enrollment and initial licensure.
-The proctor manual says scheduling should confirm recent licensing-course completion within six months or 180 days, or an unexpired TCOLE endorsement letter.
+Rule 219.1 requires that an examinee have successfully completed a commission-approved basic licensing course (or meet another listed eligibility route) and continue to meet minimum standards for enrollment and initial licensure.
+The proctor manual directs schedulers to confirm licensing-course completion within six months / 180 days or an unexpired TCOLE endorsement letter.

-Rule 219.1 allows three attempts to pass the licensing exam.
-All attempts must be completed within 180 days from the completion date of the licensing course, and remaining attempts become invalid on the 181st day or when the examinee passes.
-The examinee must repeat the basic licensing course if all three attempts are failed, attempts are not completed within 180 days, or the examinee is dismissed for cheating.
+Rule 219.1 allows three attempts.
+All attempts must be completed within 180 days from the course-completion date; remaining attempts become invalid on the 181st day or when the examinee passes.
+The examinee must repeat the basic licensing course if all three attempts fail, attempts are not completed within 180 days, or the examinee is dismissed for cheating.

 | Checklist item | Official source | Practical action |